flaviusb/Atomish/LAYOUT.md

-Proect Layout
+Project Layout
 -------------

 The bootstrap interpreter is written in Scala, and interprets a pre-atomish language which is powerful enough to write the actual atomish interpreter and compiler in, but significantly simpler than the full atomish language.
-It is located in the bootstrap subdirectory.
+It is located in the `bootstrap` subdirectory.

-Tests are always in the test subdirectory of the directory being tested.
+Tests are always in the `tests` subdirectory of the directory being tested.
+Tests can always be started by running the script `tests.sh` in the test directory.